Frequently asked questions

 Can I undertake a public collection?

-We don’t encourage fundraisers to collect money door-to-door, in the street or any other public place and are unable to supply tins or buckets.
+We don’t encourage fundraisers to collect money door-to-door, in the street or in any other public place – and we are unable to supply tins or buckets.
 Public collections undertaken for, or on behalf of, charities in public places are regulated by law and require a licence from the relevant authorities.

 We would recommend that you arrange a fundraising event rather than a collection, or undertake a collection at a private event or venue with the permission of the owner.